nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 future2.cancel(false); // try to cancel only if the task is not executing
 ```

-Since passing `true` involves interruptions, the cancelation of an executing task is guaranteed only if it handles `InterruptedException` correctly and checks the flag `Thread.currentThread().isInterrupted()`.
+Since passing `true` involves interruptions, the actual stop of an executing task is guaranteed only if it handles `InterruptedException` correctly and checks the flag `Thread.currentThread().isInterrupted()`.

 If someone invokes `future.get()` at a successfully canceled task, the method throws an unchecked `CancellationException`.
 If you do not want to deal with it, you may check whether a task was canceled by invoking `isCancelled()`.